Mips2648/jeedom-linksys/README.md

 # plugin-jazpar
-This is a plugin for Jeedom aimed at retrieveing gaz consumptions metrics from GRDF.
+This is a plugin for Jeedom aimed at retrieveing informations and control some aspects of comaptibale Linksys routers.

-This implies to have a communicating gaz meter provided by GRDF called Gazpar and a proper local Jeedom installation.
+This implies to have a compatible Linksys router and a proper local Jeedom installation.

 # Credits
 This plugin has been inspired by the work done by:
-- [Jeedom](https://github.com/jeedom) through their Enedis plugin: [plugin-enedis](https://github.com/jeedom/plugin-enedis)
-- [empierre](https://github.com/empierre) through his similar work done for Domoticz: [domoticz_gaspar](https://github.com/empierre/domoticz_gaspar)
+- [reujab](https://github.com/reujab) through his JNAP Go library: [linksys](https://github.com/reujab/linksys)

 # Disclaimer
 - This code does not pretend to be bug-free
-- Although it should not harm your Jeedom system, it is provided without any warranty or liability
+- Although it should not harm your Jeedom system or Linksys router, it is provided without any warranty or liability

-# Limitations
-- This plugin heavily relies on how the GRDF website is structured/designed.
-Any change on the website will most probably break the plugin and will then require to perform code changes on the plugin.
-- During tests, it appeared that the GRDF website is quite "unstable" with direct impacts on the plugin.
-On Jeedom, the plugin is configured to gather data every hour.
-It may happen that it does not work each time: no issue, just wait for the next scheduled run.

 # Contributions
 This plugin is opened for contributions and even encouraged!
 Please submit your pull requests for improvements/fixes.